idleberg/homebrew-asahi/README.md

 - `dbxcli`: Command-line client for Dropbox
 - `dropboxignore`: Command-line tool for ignoring files in Dropbox
 - `krampus`: Command-line tool to kill one or more processes by their port number
-- `scdl`: Command-line tool to download music from SoundCloud

 ## License